MOoTawaty/Feature-Engineering-Polynomial-Regression-ML/README.md

 +
 𝑏

-Although the equation contains 𝑥
-2
- and
+A simple quadratic relationship can be represented as:

+# 𝑦
+= 1 + $x^2$

+The important idea is that although the model contains $x^2$ and $x^3$, it is still using the Linear Regression machinery because the model is linear with respect to its parameters (weights).

+🎯 Selecting Useful Features

+Sometimes, we do not know which features will be most useful.

+We can provide several possible features:

 𝑥
-3
-, it is still considered a linear model with respect to its parameters 𝑤
-0
 ,
-𝑤
-1
-,
- and
-𝑤
-2
-.

-A simple quadratic relationship can be written as:

-𝑦
-=
-1
-+
 𝑥
 2

-By creating
+,
 𝑥
-2
- as a new feature, Linear Regression can learn a curved relationship instead of being limited to a straight line.

-Selecting Useful Features

-Sometimes it is not obvious which features will produce the best model.
-We can provide several possible features and allow the training process to determine their importance.

-For example:
+3

+and allow the model to learn their weights:

 𝑓
 (